syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-With-PDF-Coordinates.md

 ## Get and set the scroll coordinates

-The user can navigate to the specified vertical and horizontal scroll offset coordinates in PDF Viewer using `ScrollToOffset` method and the user can also retrieve the current horizontal and vertical offset position by using the `HorizontalOffset` and `VerticalOffset` properties respectively.
+The user can navigate to the specified vertical and horizontal scroll offset coordinates in PDF Viewer using [ScrollTo](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_ScrollTo_System_Double_System_Double_) method and the user can also retrieve the current horizontal and vertical offset position by using the [HorizontalOffset](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_HorizontalOffset) and [VerticalOffset](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_VerticalOffset) properties respectively.
 The following code snippet explains how to get and set the scroll coordinates.

 {% tabs %}
 {% highlight c# %}